RyanGlScott/RyanGlScott.github.io/_posts/2019-07-10-the-surprising-rigidness-of-higher-rank-kinds.md

 [machinery](https://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Coerce.html)
 to deal with unwrapping newtypes these days.

-I've actually used this very `Push` newtype (as well as other similar newtypes) in the [`Data.Eq.Type.Hetero`](https://hackage.haskell.org/package/eq-4.2/docs/Data-Eq-Type-Hetero.html) module that I contributed to Edward Kmett's [`eq`](https://hackage.haskell.org/package/eq) package.
+I've actually used a variant of this `Push` newtype (as well as other similar newtypes) in the [`Data.Eq.Type.Hetero`](https://hackage.haskell.org/package/eq-4.2/docs/Data-Eq-Type-Hetero.html) module that I contributed to Edward Kmett's [`eq`](https://hackage.haskell.org/package/eq) package.
 The process of writing the code